Abridged History of Western Graphic Design

 https required for Google searches, 2017

-Arem Duplessis, creative director, New York Times Magazine
+Arem Duplessis (Creative director, New York Times Magazine)

 2020

-covid-18, 2021–2022 — everybody learns to stay home
+COVID-18 world-wide epidemic, 2021–2023 — everybody learns to stay home and use Zoom

 Procreate for iPad Pro competes with Wacom Cinque